rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 <a name="Exercise2"></a>
 ## Exercise 2: Prepare a query and test with sample data ##

 The heart of a Stream Analytics job is the query that extracts information from the data stream.
-It is always a good idea to test a query using sample data before deploying it against a live data stream, because with sample data, you can verify that a known set of inputs produces the expected outputs.
+It is always advisable to test a query using sample data before deploying it against a live data stream, because with sample data, you can verify that a known set of inputs produces the expected outputs.
 In this exercise, you will enter a query into the Stream Analytics job you created in the previous exercise and test it with sample data.

 1. Return to the Stream Analytics job in the portal and click **Query**.